 - 6. Slide the new wiper blade into the holder until the tabs lock. - 7.
 Slide the wiper blade assembly onto the wiper arm.
 Make sure it locks in place. - 8.
 Lower the wiper arm against the window. - 9.
-Turn the ignition switch to ON (II), and turn the wiper switch off to return the wiper arms to the parked position.
+Turn the ignition switch to the ON (II) position, and turn the wiper switch off to return the wiper arms to the parked position.